SilenceEagle/paper_downloader/README.md

 ****
 ## [NIPS or NeurIPS](https://nips.cc/)

-*paper_download_NIPS_IDM.py* uses the IDM to download NIPS 1987-present papers, the supplemental material will be merged with the main paper into one single pdf file.
+*paper_download_NIPS_IDM.py* uses the IDM to download NIPS 1987-present papers, the supplemental material could be merged with the main paper into one single pdf file or be merged with the main paper into one folder.

 fork from [Han-Jia/NIPS2018_Download](https://github.com/Han-Jia/NIPS2018_Download) and update it.